 "Our Rabbis taught: the sons of Noah were given seven commandments: practicing justice and abstaining from blasphemy, idolatry, adultery, bloodshed, robbery, and eating flesh cut from a live animal" (Sanh.
 56a).

 Judaism views these seven commandments as obligatory of all mankind, fundamental to human righteousness, and without which moral death must inevitably result.
-The standards set for disciples of Yeshua by the Jerusalem Council (Acts 15:20) may possibly be a variation of these Noachide principles (Stern 278).
+The standards set for disciples of Yeshua by the meeting of elders in Jerusalem (Acts 15:20) may possibly be a variation of these Noachide principles (Stern 278).
 The promise of this covenant is that God will not destroy the earth again by water, and that the seasons and the day and night will continue as long as the earth stands (Gen 8:22; 9:11).
 The sign of this covenant is the rainbow, which still regularly broadcasts God's faithfulness in spite of mankind's repeated failure to keep these commandments (Gen 9:13-14).

 The rest of the covenants are specifically with Abraham and his descendants through Jacob, eight covenants in all (or eight versions of the covenant).
 All the covenants may be properly called Messianic covenants because they concern preserving the Messianic line and the promises of future salvation through the Messiah of Israel.
 The salvation of Noah's family assured the survival of the line of Shem, the ancestor of Abraham.

 The next divine covenant was made with Abraham, Isaac and Jacob in the land of Canaan.
 God promised Abraham a great name, that all nations would be blessed through him, that a direct heir would come from his body and Sarah, that he would be the Father of many people and nations, that his descendants would be delivered from bondage, and that his descendants through Isaac would possess the lands from the Nile River to the Euphrates River, but then specified as the Land of Canaan.
 See a graphic of the promised territory here.
 The covenant was unconditional and everlasting and circumcision was the sign of this covenant (Gen 12:1-3; 15:1-21; 17:1-22).
 See my article The Story of Abraham.